High-harmonic generation in zinc oxide subjected to intense mid-infrared femtosecond laser pulse: Introduction

 \section{Introduction}

-High harmonic generation (HHG) in a bulk crystal was observed for the first time after the irradiation of zinc-oxide with intense mid-infrared (MIR) few-cycle laser pulse \cite{Ghimire2011}.
+High-order harmonic generation (HHG) in a bulk crystal was observed for the first time after the irradiation of zinc-oxide with intense mid-infrared (MIR) few-cycle laser pulse \cite{Ghimire2011}.
 High order harmonics up to the 25th order were produced in the transmission through a 500 $\mu$m thick ZnO crystal at peak laser intensity ~5 $\times 10^{12}$ W/cm$^2$.
 The measured harmonic spectra extended beyond the band edge of ZnO and displayed distinct odd harmonic peaks superimposed on a continuous background.
-The harmonics spectra display clear non-perturbative signatures: i) the cutoff for solid states HHG scales linearly with the peak electric field of the pulsed laser, which is in contrast to the gas-phase harmonics, where the cut-off scales linearly with the peak laser intensity and ii) the dependence of the spectral intensity of individual harmonics on the peak laser intensity of the driving pulse was found to substantially deviate from a power law expected from perturbative nonlinear optics.
-To explain their results, Ghimire proposed a model in which harmonics of the fundamental laser frequency are a result of laser-driven Bloch oscillations of electrons promoted into the conduction band by tunnel transitions repeating during each half-cycle of the driving pulse.
-Thus the non-linear band dispersion of the group velocity of conduction electrons was assumed to be the main mechanism for solid state HHG.
+The harmonics spectra display non-perturbative signatures: i) the cutoff energy for solid state HHG scales linearly with the peak electric field of the pulsed laser, which is in contrast to the gas-phase harmonics, where the cut-off scales linearly with the peak laser intensity and ii) the dependence of the spectral intensity of individual harmonics on the peak laser intensity of the driving pulse was found to substantially deviate from a power law expected from perturbative nonlinear optics.
+It was also found that high-order harmonic spectra depend very sensitively on the laser polarization direction relative to the crystallographic axes.
+To explain their results \cite{Ghimire2011} the authors proposed a one-band model in which harmonics of the fundamental laser frequency are a result of laser-driven Bloch oscillations of conduction electrons.
+Thus the non-linear band dispersion of the group velocity of electrons was assumed to be the main mechanism for solid state HHG.

 Subsequently solid-state HHG were experimentally achieved in other wide bandgap dielectrics, in silica \cite{Luu2015} and in gallium selenide \cite{Schubert2014,Hohenleutner2015}.
-In the silica experiment, the intra-band mechanism of HHG by dynamical Bloch oscillations of conduction electrons was verified.
-Importantly, however the main features of measured HHG spectra in GaSe were associated with a non-perturbative effect of interference between direct and indirect photo-ionization pathways involving multiple valence bands.
+In these experiments, the intra-band mechanism of HHG by dynamical Bloch oscillations of conduction electrons was verified.